Richard J Tilley

 At one point I was a specialist on Burma / Myanmar.
 I was even on NPR.
 I co-founded an organization which collected books for learning centers for refugee camps throughout Southeast Asia.

 I have a Master of Liberal Arts from Johns Hopkins University (mostly philosophy and ethics courses, but not restricted to that.
 Also digital humanities and history.
 Master’s thesis dealing with theology.).
 I also hold an interdisciplinary liberal arts degree from Portland State University where I focused on Women’s Studies, Conflict Resolution, and Literature.
 Additionally I attended an HBCU, Bowie State University, where I majored in English with a concentration in Africana.
 I took more than enough classes for a BA in English, without earning the degree, and more than enough classes to minor in History.
 It all started at community college believe it or not.
 From community college to grad school at Johns Hopkins.
 It was quite a ride!
+I went back to school as non-traditional student.
+I was a first generation grad.

 Internet Archive: Upon the Written Hours